If you’re an IT professional in the healthcare industry, you’ve got more than your fair share of challenges.

 Custom application programming interfaces (APIs) and other workarounds can be built to connect modern software with legacy systems in some cases—but that adds work to your already overburdened IT team.

-While contending with those four big challenges, you still have to compete with other healthcare systems in your area.
+While contending with those four big technology challenges in healthcare, you still have to compete with other healthcare systems in your area.
 Delivering high quality care is the number one way to attract patients, of course, but there are technology factors at play, too.

 Some of the technologies healthcare systems use to gain a competitive advantage include: